videojs/videojs-contrib-ads/docs/developer/states.md

 </script>
 <div id="diagram-3"></div>

-## Midroll
+## Midroll (extends AdState)

-This state encapsulates preparing for midroll ads, playing midroll ads, and restoring content after preroll ads.
+This state encapsulates preparing for midroll ads, playing midroll ads, and restoring content after midroll ads.
 It begins when the integration invokes `startLinearAdMode` and it ends when content resumes, resulting in a `playing` event.

 <script>
 Diagram(